raaghavwad/agentic-research-demo/README.md

 ORACLE_DSN=localhost:1521/FREEPDB1
 ```

+**Note**: Either the generic `OTEL_EXPORTER_OTLP_ENDPOINT` or the more specific `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` can be used, but the base URL should match the docker-exposed `localhost:4318`.

 Oracle Database is optional.
-If it’s unreachable, `DatabaseAgent` falls back to static sample rows so the demo still works.
+If it's unreachable, `DatabaseAgent` falls back to static sample rows so the demo still works.

 ## Observability UI